Mount Kilimanjaro is the Earth’s Highest Free-Standing Mountain

 What does that mean and why should you climb Kilimanjaro?

 First of all, let’s take a look at what it means to be the highest free-standing mountain on earth.
 Kilimanjaro is different than most other mountains because it was created by three volcanoes.
 One of these volcanoes is dormant while the other two are extinct.
 The one that is dormant could still erupt, but it is unlikely.
 Kibo is a dormant volcano and is also your destination when climbing Kilimanjaro.
 It stands at 19,341 feet.
 The other two are Mawenzi and Shira.
 Mawenzi is currently off-limits to travel due to its instability.
 If you climb the Lemosho route you will visit Shira.
+Also known as Shira Cathedral.
 It is an acclimatization hike on day three.
 It also has amazing views of the rainforest below from there.

 Kilimanjaro was first discovered by the Europeans in the 1840s.
 Everyone knows that it doesn’t exist until someone at that time from Europe discovers it.
 Many attempts were made to reach its summit, Uhuru Peak.
 Hans Meyer, a German geologist, finally made it to the summit in 1889.

 Only the most serious of climbers and scientists even attempted to summit this majestic peak.
 Kilimanjaro’s formidable glaciers and bad weather sent many packing.

 In the last 100 years, the weather on Kilimanjaro changed.
 The glaciers which are approximately 1,400 years old, retreated significantly.
 In fact, the ice has been disappearing so quickly that scientists believe it could be gone entirely by 2060 if not sooner.
 The effects of this climate change have yet to be felt.